Asian shares fall as Facebook data flap spooks tech stocks

 Facebook (FB.O) led the losses, tumbling 6.8 percent as the social media colossus faced demands from U.S. and European lawmakers to explain how a consultancy that worked on President Donald Trump’s election campaign gained improper access to data on 50 million Facebook users.

-In addition, worries about the potential for a U.S.-China trade war cast a shadow after U.S. President Trump imposed tariffs on steel and aluminum and suggested punitive tariffs on some $60 billion worth of Chinese information technology, telecoms and consumer products annually.
+In addition, worries about the potential for a trade war cast a shadow after U.S. President Trump imposed tariffs on steel and aluminum.

+The Trump administration is also expected to unveil up to $60 billion in new tariffs on Chinese imports by Friday, targeting technology, telecommunications and intellectual property, two officials briefed on the matter said Monday.

+U.S. businesses were alarmed with several large U.S. retail companies, including Wal-Mart Inc (WMT.N) and Target Corp (TGT.N), on Monday urging Trump not to impose massive tariffs on goods imported from China.

 The sharp fall in share prices put a lid on long-term U.S. bond yields while short-dated yields rose ahead of an expected rate hike from the U.S. Federal Reserve after its two-day policy meeting starting on Tuesday.

-The yield on 10-year Treasuries was 2.845 percent US10YT=RR, little changed on the week and about 10 basis points below the four-year high of 2.957 percent touched a month ago.
+The yield on 10-year Treasuries was little changed at 2.857 percent US10YT=RR, 10 basis points below the four-year high of 2.957 percent touched a month ago.

-But with a Fed rate rise already fully priced in, the dollar barely gained from the prospect of a rate hike.
+Still, with a Fed rate rise already fully priced in, the dollar barely gained from the prospect of a rate hike.
 Instead it was the euro that stole the spotlight after Reuters reported that European Central Bank officials were shifting their debate from bond purchases to the expected path of interest rates.

 The British pound GBP=D4 hit one-month high of $1.4088 after Britain and the European Union agreed to a 21-month post-Brexit transition period and a potential solution to avoid a "hard border" for Northern Ireland.